 Three centrally-located lodges offer a range of comfortable options.

-Note: There are 4 additional private rooms (each with a queen-size bed) available for participants travelling to the venue with a spouse or partner that will not be participating in the immersion.
-Price includes accommodation and food for two people - $1150.
+Note: For participants travelling with a spouse or partner (who will not be participating in the immersion) there are a limited number of rooms available with a queen-sized bed Price includes accommodation and food for two people - $1195

 Vancouver International Airport is approximately 80 kilometres (50 miles) away.